Physicists are drawing closer to answering a long-standing mystery of the universe: how long a neutron lives.

 Neutrons are electrically neutral particles that usually combine with protons to make up atomic nuclei.
 Some neutrons are not bound up in atoms; these free-floating neutrons decay radioactively into other particles in a matter of minutes.

 But physicists can’t agree on precisely how long it takes a neutron to die.
 Using one laboratory approach, they measure the average neutron lifetime as 14 minutes 39 seconds.
-Using a different approach, they get 8 seconds longer.
-The discrepancy has bedevilled researchers for nearly 15 years.
+Using a different approach, they get eight seconds longer.
+The discrepancy has bedeviled researchers for nearly 15 years.

 James Chadwick discovered the neutron in 1932, but it wasn’t until 1951 that researchers first reported measuring the particle’s lifetime, using nuclear reactors that manufactured free neutrons and tracked how they decayed.
 Physicists kept working their way closer to the answer—until 2005, when their measurements became precise enough to reveal the puzzling eight-second difference.
 Then scientists got worried.